Nursery Admission Interview Questions for Preschool Child

 4. Add it to Her Routine

-Set out some time to sit with your child and go through the questions.
+Set some time to sit with your child and review the questions.
 Make it fun and playful; she will start warming up to it.

 5. Be Smart